Katze zischt. Aggressive Katzen zÀhmen.

 • Punishment: Never punish the cat – this destroys trust.

-Frequently asked questions about taming cats
+Frequently asked questions about cat taming

 "How long does it take to tame a cat?"

 It depends on the cat.
-Some need only a few days, others months.
+Some only need a few days, others months.

 "Can I tame an adult stray cat?"